Ugochukwuodinaka/Historical-Stock-Price-of-10-Popular-Companies-Analysis/README.md

   - __Price Range Understanding:__
   - The total average low and high prices that each company trades at can help investors to get an idea of where the stock typically falls.
 For example, examining the total average low and high prices for Amazon, one could say that this company mostly trades within a higher price range compared with other businesses like Uber or Apple.
 The average price will identify those stocks with high average lows and highs as being more valued or premium in nature, while those with low prices will be rated as more affordable or speculative.
   - __Identifying Opportunities to Buy or Sell:__
-  - Below- or above-average price extremes can be an indication to buy or sell for investors.
+  - Below or above average price extremes can be an indication to buy or sell for investors.
 For instance, when its price plunges severely below the average low, it presents a buying opportunity to the investor who has cause to believe the stock has been beaten down and is due for a bounce.
 Conversely, when the price of a stock goes too high above the average high price, this could mean that the stock is becoming too expensive hence, a sell or take-profit signal.
   - __Risk Assessment:__
   - One such knowledge that will bring out the risk associated with trading a particular stock is the average low and high prices that are traded by a company.
 The risk perception would be higher in stocks having a wider range of prices and lower for those with a narrower range of prices.